 There are thousands of acne concealers on the market, but too many of them lack pigment or staying power.
-Lucky for you, I’ve been testing acne concealers since getting my first pimple in middle school and have cultivated a number of go-to options.
-Read on for the 11 best, curated from reading endless message boards on Acne.org and Reddit, and from my own hard-won experience.
+Lucky for you, we’ve been testing acne concealers since the days of our first pimples in middle school.
+Plus, after speaking with a few experts, we have their favorites, too.

 Reddit agrees: Use an eyeshadow primer — not a concealer — as the first step to covering your pimple.
 Urban Decay’s Primer Potion is so popular on the Reddit beauty boards that it even has an acronym: UDPP.
 Dot a tiny bit on the blemish and let it set to hide inflammation and redness and make concealer stick better.